 Birth choices clinic

-This clinic is led by the consultant midwife to help you to explore the options for your birth.
+This clinic is led by a specialist midwife to help you to explore the options for your birth.

-Please speak to your midwife or call the Antenatal Clinic on
+Please speak to your midwife or call the Antenatal Clinic to make an appointment.